 Dr. L. Glenn Kraige, coauthor of the Engineering Mechanics series since the early 1980s, has also made significant contributions to mechanics education.
 Dr. Kraige earned his B.S., M.S., and Ph.D. degrees at the University of Virginia, principally in aerospace engineering, and he is Professor Emeritus of Engineering Science and Mechanics at Virginia Polytechnic Institute and State University.
-During the mid-1970s, I had the singular pleasure of chairing Professor Kraige's graduate committee and take particular pride in the fact that he was the first of my fifty Ph.D. graduates.
+During the mid-1970s, I had the singular pleasure of chairing Professor Kraige's graduate committee and take particular pride in the fact that he was the first of my fifty-four Ph.D. graduates.
 Professor Kraige was invited by Professor Meriam to team with him, thereby ensuring that the Meriam legacy of textbook authorship excellence would be carried forward to future generations of engineers.

 In addition to his widely recognized research and publications in the field of spacecraft dynamics, Professor Kraige has devoted his attention to the teaching of mechanics at both introductory and advanced levels.
 His outstanding teaching has been widely recognized and has earned him teaching awards at the departmental, college, university, state, regional, and national levels.
 These awards include the Outstanding Educator Award from the State Council of Higher Education for the Commonwealth of Virginia.
-In 1996, the iv Foreword

-Mechanics Division of ASEE bestowed upon him the Archie Higdon Distinguished Educator Award.
+In 1996, the Mechanics Division of ASEE bestowed upon him the Archie Higdon Distinguished Educator Award.
 The Carnegie Foundation for the Advancement of Teaching and the Council for Advancement and Support of Education awarded him the distinction of Virginia Professor of the Year for 1997.
 In his teaching, Professor Kraige stresses the development of analytical capabilities along with the strengthening of physical insight and engineering judgment.
 Since the early 1980s, he has worked on personal-computer software designed to enhance the teaching/learning process in statics, dynamics, strength of materials, and higher-level areas of dynamics and vibrations.

-Welcomed as a new coauthor for this edition is Dr. Jeffrey N. Bolton, Assistant Professor of Mechanical Engineering Technology at Bluefield State College.
+Continuing as coauthor for this edition is Dr. Jeffrey N. Bolton, Associate Professor of Mechanical Engineering Technology and Director of Digital Learning at Bluefield State College.
 Dr. Bolton earned his B.S., M.S., and Ph.D. in Engineering Mechanics from Virginia Polytechnic Institute and State University.
-His research interests include automatic balancing of six-degree-of-freedom elastically-mounted rotors.
+His research interests include balancing of six-degree-of-freedom automatic elastically-mounted rotors.
 He has a wealth of teaching experience, including at Virginia Tech, where he was the 2010 recipient of the Sporn Teaching Award for Engineering Subjects, which is primarily chosen by students.
 In 2014, Professor Bolton received the Outstanding Faculty Award from Bluefield State College.
+Professor Bolton was selected as the 2016 West Virginia Professor of the Year by the Faculty Merit Foundation.
 He has the unusual ability to set high levels of rigor and achievement in the classroom while establishing a high degree of rapport with his students.
-In addition to maintaining time-tested traditions for future generations of students, Dr. Bolton will bring effective application of technology to this textbook series.
+In addition to maintaining time-tested traditions for future generations of students, Dr. Bolton brings effective application of technology to this textbook series.

-The Eighth Edition of Engineering Mechanics continues the same high standards set by previous editions and adds new features of help and interest to students.
+The Ninth Edition of Engineering Mechanics continues the same high standards set by previous editions and adds new features of help and interest to students.
 It contains a vast collection of interesting and instructive problems.
-The faculty and students privileged to teach or study from the Meriam/Kraige/Bolton Engineering Mechanics series will benefit from several decades of investment by three highly accomplished educators.
+The faculty and students privileged to teach or study from the Meriam/Kraige/ Bolton Engineering Mechanics series will benefit from several decades of investment by three highly accomplished educators.
 Following the pattern of the previous editions, this textbook stresses the application of theory to actual engineering situations, and at this important task it remains the best.

-John L. Junkins
+John d.
+Junkins

-John L. Junkins Distinguished Professor of Aerospace Engineering Holder of the Royce E. Wisebaker '39 Chair in Engineering Innovation Texas A&M University College Station, Texas
+JOHN L. JUNKINS Distinguished Professor of Aerospace Engineering Holder of the Royce E. Wisebaker '39 Chair in Engineering Innovation Texas A&M University College Station, Texas